jdp/redisent/README.markdown

-# Redisent
+# Credis

-Redisent is a simple, no-nonsense interface to the [Redis](http://code.google.com/p/redis/) key-value store for modest developers.
+Credis is a simple, no-nonsense interface to the [Redis](http://redis.io/) key-value store for modest developers.
 Due to the way it is implemented, it is flexible and tolerant of changes to the Redis protocol.

+This project was forked from one of the many redisent forks.

 ## Getting to work

-If you're at all familiar with the Redis protocol and PHP objects, you've already mastered Redisent.
+If you're at all familiar with the Redis protocol and PHP objects, you've already mastered Credis.
-All Redisent does is map the Redis protocol to a PHP object, abstract away the nitty-gritty, and make the return values PHP compatible.
+All Credis does is map the Redis protocol to a PHP object, abstract away the nitty-gritty, and make the return values PHP compatible.

-    require 'redisent.php';
+    require 'Credis/Client.php';
-    $redis = new redisent\Redis('localhost');
+    $redis = new Credis_Client('localhost');
     $redis->set('awesome', 'absolutely');
-    echo sprintf('Is Redisent awesome? %s.\n', $redis->get('awesome'));
+    echo sprintf('Is Credis awesome? %s.\n', $redis->get('awesome'));

 You use the exact same command names, and the exact same argument order. **How wonderful.** How about a more complex example?

-    require 'redisent.php';
-    $redis = new redisent\Redis('localhost');
     $redis->rpush('particles', 'proton');
     $redis->rpush('particles', 'electron');
     $redis->rpush('particles', 'neutron');